RV Air Conditioner Low Profile 13.5K Quiet AC Unit with Heat Pump, Remote, Non-Ducted

 With all of the amazing qualities of this RV air conditioner, you may be tempted to rely solely on it to keep your RV cool.
 There are a few tips, however, that will help to keep you cool and lessen the strain on your air conditioner.
 First, close all the doors, windows, and skylights.
 Or course this doesn't quite work if there is a nice breeze, but if the outside is blazing hot, you don't want it to make its way inside.
 Next, close the curtains and open up the awning to keep the heat of the sun from warming up your RV interior.
 If possible, park under a shady area.
 Cook outside when possible to keep the cooking from warming up your rig.
 To keep the energy usage down and leave more for the air conditioning unit, turn off any unnecessary appliances and, rather than turning the AC unit off during the cooler parts of the day, simply turn it down.
 This prevents frequent starting and stopping.
 If you know an upcoming day is going to be specifically hot, turn the AC unit on during the cooler parts of the morning so it can adjust to the temperature gradually instead of immediately working on high speed.
 With these tips, you can keep your RV air conditioner working better for longer and keep yourself and your RV cooler.

 RV air conditioning units also work very well when paired with an RV vent fan.
 By placing an AC unit on one end of your rig and a fan at the other end, you can create an air flow to even out the temperature and keep the air cleaner.
 If you only push air in, then you could end up with some smells gathering in your space.
 This is especially true of the kitchen.
 Because of the food and spices and cooking that is done there, you often have smells, humidity, and heat piling up in that area.
 With a fan to push that air out and an AC unit to replace that air with cool, clean air, you help to create a more relaxing RV interior feel.
-Also, if you are using a generator to run your air conditioner, it is recommended that you use a diesel source, as a propane generator is not recommended to run while driving.

 The fan on the heat pump is controlled through a temperature sensor near the evaporator coils.
 Unless this sensor reads temperatures below 64°F, the fan will run at a low speed.
 This is necessary to modulate power consumption and keep up efficiency.
 If the fan on your AC unit is running and you would like it to stop, then the set temperature is likely too low.
 To fix this problem, we suggest that you set the desired temperature to a higher amount.